sarah1893/notes/docs/notes/python-list.rst

 Stacks
 ------

-There is no need an additional data structure, stack, in Python because the ``list`` provides ``append`` and ``pop`` methods which enable us use a list as a stack.
+There is no need for an additional data structure, stack, in Python because the ``list`` provides ``append`` and ``pop`` methods which enable us use a list as a stack.